oskariorg/oskari-docs/md/documentation/graphicsmagic.md

 ## Sprite icons

+Note!
+This documentation has been mostly moved from another page and might be outdated!

+---

 The minifying process also generates a sprite image for the generic tools icons used in Oskari.
 This requires an additional software to be installed called [GraphicsMagick](http://www.graphicsmagick.org/).
 Pretty any version has worked for us.
 The latest that we've used is `1.3.25`, but earlier versions have worked as well without any modification.
 See install instructions at the end of the page.

 ## Troubleshooting